Disclosure: Some affiliate links are provided below. Learn more.

 Next, push a piece of wood/a ruler up against the bottom of the print.
 This works as a guide, making sure the space you leave between the bottom of the print and the bottom of the kraft paper is the same on the top and the bottom.

 Add a number of strips of double-sided tape to your kraft paper.
 Using the piece of wood/ruler as a guide, run a strip of mounting tape just under the wood/ruler.

 You should have something that looks like this:

 Remove the backing tape from the double-sided tape and the mounting tape.
 Place your dowel at the very bottom edge of the paper.
 Roll a small amount of paper around the dowel, then continue to roll the dowel up, tucking the paper as you go.

 Once you reach the mounting tape, roll the dowel over the mounting tape.
-Press the down firmly to help the dowel stick to the mounting tape.
+Use medium pressure to press the dowel into the mounting tape.

 Flip your print around and repeat the above steps for the top of the print.

 Once your dowels are securely attached, tie a piece of jute twine around the top dowels to create a hanging rope:

 And that’s it!
 Your DIY vintage poster frames are done!